jeremy-banks/devops/README.md

 # Devops

 ## Project Goal
-Codebase for provisioning managed Kubernetes (EKS) and all surrounding AWS resources using only terraform, eksctl, and helm
+1. Create codebase ideal for "lift and shift" into AWS and EKS
+1. Using minimal number tools with high market share utilization (eg terraform, eksctl, helm)
+1. Demo with k8s nginx welcome page
+1. Demo with k8s deployment of self-hosted Rust server

 ## Features
 - Terraform providers and modules all version locked